ssardina-research/app/README.md

 2025-05-15 13:43:52 3330L-212245-M __main__[56338] INFO Time taken (wall): 0.3503777500009164.
 ```

-## PP-LPG
+## PP-LPG: APPs via Classical Planning

+This solver implements a meta-search on the APP graph on top of a classical planner, as described in:

+* Giuseppe De Giacomo, Alfonso Emilio Gerevini, Fabio Patrizi, Alessandro Saetti, Sebastian Sardiña: [Agent planning programs](https://linkinghub.elsevier.com/retrieve/pii/S0004370215001563).
+Artificial Intelligence 231: 64-106 (2016)

-This tool provides a high-level interface for working with APP (Agent Planning Problems) using the LPG planner.
-It supports translating APP problems to a format that the LPG solver accepts, and solving them the LPG planner.
+The Python script first translates an APP-PDDL input to a format that the LPG-based APP solver accepts, and then call the LPG-based solver.

 The entry point to the solver is `src/python/pp-lpg.py`

-### Usage
-Positional Arguments

-    domain: The domain PDDL file.

-    problem: The APP problem input.
-Optional Arguments

---mode: Specifies the functionality of the system.
-Options are:

-        translate: Translate APP problem to LPG inputs.

-        solve (default): Solve the APP problem using LPG.

-    --timeout:
-    Timeout in seconds per run.
-Default: 1800 seconds (30 minutes).

-    --seed:
-    Random seed to control the behavior of the LPG planner.

-    --solver:
-    Path to the LPG solver binary or version to use.
-Default: pp-lpg.

-    --output:
-    Path to the directory where outputs (e.g., plans, logs) will be saved.

-    -q, --quiet:
-    Enable quiet mode, limiting output to essential information only.
-### Example
 ```bash
 $ python src/python/pp-lpg.py ./benchmarks/AIJ16/BlocksWorld/domain.pddl ./benchmarks/AIJ16/BlocksWorld/RND6/prob001.pddl